javaveryhot/sockergroda/README.md

 # Sockergroda
-A free text sharing utility
+A free text sharing utility.

 The client-side is written in Java and the server-side is written in Python.